 Expect Crude Oil to trade sideways: Sushil Finance

-According to Sushil Finance, expect gold prices to trade positive on the back of US non-farm payroll employment data.
+According to Sushil Finance, expect crude oil prices to trade sideways ahead of EIA weekly storage data.

 Sushil Finance's commodity report on Crude Oil

-U.S. crude oil prices edged higher on Monday while gasoline prices slumped to pre-Hurricane Harvey levels, as oil refineries and pipelines in the U.S. Gulf Coast slowly resumed activity, easing supply concerns.Damage by Harvey to the oil infrastructure in the Gulf Coast appeared less extensive than some had feared.A number of major refineries, which convert crude oil to refined products such as gasoline and jet fuel, were gradually resuming operations on Monday.
-Colonial Pipeline, the largest American fuel system, was restarting the distillates segment of its pipeline from Texas to New Jersey.
+Oil prices rose more than 1 percent on Wednesday as strong global refining margins and the reopening of U.S. Gulf Coast refineries provided a more bullish outlook after sharp drops due to Hurricane Harvey.But traders remained wary of Hurricane Irma, ranked as one of the five most powerful Atlantic hurricanes in the last 80 years, which was passing over the northernmost Virgin Islands on Wednesday afternoon and headed toward Florida at the weekend, raising concerns that it could knock out a major demand center and cause more fuel shortages.

-OutlookWe expect crude oil prices to trade sideways on the back of profit booking after up-move.
+OutlookWe expect crude oil prices to trade sideways ahead of EIA weekly storage data.

 For all commodities report, click here